jrkerns/pylinac/docs/source/vmat_docs.rst

     # well-named files
     img1 = r'C:/path/drmlc_open.dcm'
     img2 = r'C:/path/drmlc_dmlc.dcm'
-    # reading these in now registers both which image is which and the test type
+    # reading these in registers both image type and test type
     vmat = VMAT((img1, img2))
     vmat.analyze() # no need for test type

 If your files don't follow this convention it's okay; you just need to specify the image and test types manually.
+See below and :meth:`~pylinac.vmat.VMAT.analyze` for more info.

 Typical Use
 -----------